-Within Standlake CE Primary School, the headteacher, Andrew Denham, is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the headteacher aware.
+Within Standlake Cofe Primary School, the Headteacher is the senior manager and responsible for all staff.
+If you are concerned that any member of staff is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the Headteacher aware.